 FAQ’s on Disability Insurance Plans

-When calculating your Disability Insurance needs, consider factors such as your current income, monthly expenses, anticipated future earnings, existing insurance policies, retirement contributions, outstanding debt, and savings.
+When determining your Disability Insurance needs, take into account your current income, monthly costs, estimated future income, any current insurance coverage, retirement plan contributions, any outstanding debt, general savings, and any other benefits.

-Short-term Disability Insurance typically provides coverage for shorter periods, such as a few months, while long-term disability coverage offers protection for an extended duration, often until retirement age.
-Choose a policy based on your financial obligations and preferences.
+Short-term Disability Insurance often pays claims for a few months, while long-term disability carries on for an extended period, which in many instances is until retirement age.
+Select a policy depending on your financial liabilities and your preferences.

-Yes, some Disability Insurance policies offer flexibility to adjust coverage amounts or add supplemental policies to meet changing needs.
-Consult with your insurance provider to explore your options for modifying your coverage.
+Yes, some Disability Insurance products do come with some flexibility where you can adjust the amount of coverage or add extra policies to keep pace with changing needs.
+Discuss with your insurance company about reducing your coverage.

-If you become disabled and need to file a claim, notify your insurance provider as soon as possible.
-Follow their instructions for submitting documentation, such as medical records and proof of disability, and cooperate throughout the claims process to make sure of a smooth experience.
+Alert your insurance carrier as soon as you become disabled and need to file a claim.
+Follow their requirements for submitting documentation like medical records or proof of disability, and they should guide you through the claims process to ensure a hassle-free experience.

-Yes, you can typically cancel your Disability Insurance policy at any time, although you may be subject to certain terms and conditions outlined in your policy.
-Get in touch with your insurance expert for guidance on the cancellation process and any potential penalties or refunds.
+Yes, you generally can cancel your Disability Insurance policy at any time, subject to the terms and conditions of your policy.
+Contact your insurance professional for advice on cancelling and possible penalties or refunds.

-In Canada, Disability Insurance payments may be taxable income, as the premiums and the benefits are generally considered taxable income.
-However, if you paid the premiums yourself, the benefits are typically tax-free.
-It’s advisable to consult with a tax professional for personalized guidance.
+Disability Insurance in Canada: In Canada, Disability Insurance payments can be taxed, because premiums and benefits are usually taxed as revenues.
+But if you paid the premiums yourself, the benefits are generally tax-free.
+For tailored advice, we recommend you speak to a tax professional.

-The amount of disability coverage you should have is dependent on a number of factors, including your income, monthly expenses, anticipated future earnings, existing insurance coverage, and financial obligations.
-As a general guideline, aim for coverage that replaces approximately 60% of your pre-disability income to maintain your standard of living.
+The amount of disability coverage you need depends on factors such as your income, monthly expenses, projected future income, insurance benefits you already receive, debts and more.
+As a rule of thumb, target coverage that would replace 60 per cent or so of your pre-disability income in order to sustain your standard of living.

-It’s advisable to consider purchasing Disability Insurance early in your career when you have a steady income and fewer financial obligations.
-However, Disability Insurance plans can be valuable at any stage of life, especially if you have dependents or significant financial responsibilities.
+You may want to get Disability Insurance earlier in your career when your financial situation is more secure and you have fewer financial obligations.
+But Disability Insurance policies are extremely helpful at any age, especially if you have dependents or financial obligations.

 The above information is only meant to be informative.
 It comes from Canadian LIC’s own opinions, which can change at any time.
 This material is not meant to be financial or legal advice, and it should not be interpreted as such.
 If someone decides to act on the information on this page, Canadian LIC is not responsible for what happens.
 Every attempt is made to provide accurate and up-to-date information on Canadian LIC.
 Some of the terms, conditions, limitations, exclusions, termination, and other parts of the policies mentioned above may not be included, which may be important to the policy choice.
 For full details, please refer to the actual policy documents.
 If there is any disagreement, the language in the actual policy documents will be used.
 All rights reserved.